Lowrey, California

-Lowrey's was a settlement in Tehama County, California that was named for George M. Lowrey and located on Elder Creek.
-What remains of it today are a ranch and a road named Lowrey Road.
+Lowrey's was a settlement in Tehama County, California, United States that was named for George M. Lowrey and located on Elder Creek.
+All that remains of it today are a ranch and a road named Lowrey Road.

 Early history of George M. Lowrey and arrival in California

 George Malay Lowrey came to California in 1849.

 He had been born in Montgomery County, Ohio on 1826-10-26; the fifth child of James Lowrey, a miller from Kentucky, and Nancy Lowrey (née Stoker) from Virginia.

 Having left school at 17, he had worked in the Mount Savage iron works, and as a carpenter for 3 years, both in Maryland.

 He arrived at Sacramento on 1849-08-13, moved to Dry Diggings shortly thereafter, and in 1850 built himself and ran a hotel between Sacramento and Nevada City.

 He gave up the hotel after two years and went into teaming, going back to Ohio and then coming to California again in 1863.

 He was in the cattle industry with a business partner in Solano County for eight years from 1857, and also raised sheep.

 He married Sarah Morrow Foster from Belfast (born 1826-03-21, and daughter of a farmer, cattleman, and drover) in Calvary Presbyterian Church in San Francisco on 1865-08-29.

 They were to have four daughters and three sons together.